branung/DNA4PC/readme.md

 # Running

-git clone this repo and run as `eduke32.exe -mx scripts/dna4pc.con`, no user-friendly setup yet
+git clone this repo and run as `eduke32.exe -x scripts/dna4pc.con`, no user-friendly setup yet

 # Credits